Chad-Mutinda/DSA2040-Group-4/README.md

 - `schema.sql`: Table creation scripts
 - `queries.sql`: Sample analytical queries
 - `*.csv`: Dimension and fact data
+- Screen shots showings the images of the

 ## How to Use